radiac/django-tagulous/tagulous/docs/models.rst

 A custom tag model should extend ``tagulous.models.TagModel`` so that Tagulous can find the fields and methods it expects.

-A custom tag model is a normal model in every other way, except:

-* It can have a `TagMeta`_ class to define default options for the class.
+A custom tag model is a normal model in every other way, except it can have a `TagMeta`_ class to define default options for the class.
-* If it uses a custom manager or queryset, check compatibility with the Tagulous `enhanced queryset`_ - but it'll probably be fine.

 There is `an example <_example_custom_tag_model>`_ which illustrates both of these.